GHW-based Necessary and Sufficient Conditions for Support Constrained Generator Matrices: Conclusion

 \section{Conclusion}

 The GM-MDS conjecture then theorem is a beautiful result about the support configurations of codewords in generator matrices of linear $1$-MDS codes.
 We show that the MDS condition in the GM-MDS conjecture is a special case of a more generalized constraint based on the generalized Hamming weights for general linear codes.
-Then we propose a support constraint generator matrix conjecture based on the above GHW-based constraints.
-This is a natural generalization of the GM-MDS conjecture.
-From the view of this SCGM-GHW conjecture the support constrained generator matrices of the first order $q$-ary Reed-Muller code, algebraic-geometric codes from elliptic curves are studied.
-In particular the direct generalization of the GM-MDS conjecture about $1$-MDS codes to $2$-MDS codes is not true.
-Not like the GM-MDS conjecture for $1$-MDS code case, the field size seems not the key point of the existence of support constrained generator matrices in the $2$-MDS linear code case.
-It would be interesting to investigate if our SCGM-GHW conjecture is true for general various algebraic-geometric codes.\\
+Then the direct generalization of the GM-MDS conjecture to $2$-MDS codes and algebraic geometric codes is proved not true over arbitrary finite fields.
+Motivated from our GHW-based necessary condition for support constrained generator matrix, a GHW-based sufficient condition for support generator matrices for general linear codes is proved.
+Then a weaker sufficient condition for support constrained generator matrices of the the binary simplex code and the first order $q$-ary Reed-Muller codes is also presented. \\